ckeditor/ckeditor4-docs/docs/features/pastefromlibreoffice/README.md

 ## Paste from LibreOffice Demo

-See the {@linksdk pastefromlibreoffice working "Pasting content from LibreOffice" sample} that showcases the Paste from LibreOffice plugin.
+See the {@linkexample pastefromlibreoffice working "Pasting content from LibreOffice" sample} that showcases the Paste from LibreOffice plugin.

 ## Related Features